isenmann/Covers/README.md

 <img src="https://lh3.googleusercontent.com/pw/ACtC-3cPOzMtaB8KCSA3rssPSKBt5ubW73ww5Tp72rdRJofRRqY236VoHZMauMNAMYFxWjt4KmsDmtmooXhexWCCauQYapJlJKAC8K-ijz26mDXfbeFZ87uB4FuC_T43Fp0XREy0WnXtwfMwLQaaDxAINtSDaQ=w1254-h746-no?authuser=0" />

 ## Features
+* <b>NEW: Spotify support, integrates seamlessly into Covers</b>
 * network music player for your local music library
-* play your music on any device with a browser
+* play your music on any device with a browser (Spotify streams only to a desktop PC, no Android or iOS.)
 * no user limitations, every user has its own session
 * Album cover art as main navigation
 * especially for album lovers, no shuffle over the whole music library, just the album
 * unique look for each album and track listing dialog depending on the album art
-* automatically album cover art import from different sources (using the [Album Art Downloader](https://sourceforge.net/projects/album-art/) or [Smart Automatic Cover Art Downloader](https://github.com/desbma/sacad)) or importing them from the ID3 tags of your files
+* automatically album cover art import from different sources (using the [Album Art Downloader](https://sourceforge.net/projects/album-art/), [Smart Automatic Cover Art Downloader](https://github.com/desbma/sacad)), Spotify or importing them from the ID3 tags of your files
 * the local music library won't be altered in any way

 ## Installation